-sive results, all three types of heat flux data sets mentioned above are included here.
-More-99 over, the results based on sea surface heat flux will also be cross-validated by the ocean ve-100 locity fields and ocean surface winds.
-Since the reliability of the data sets before the 1950s 101 is still a subject of controversy [Krueger et al., 2013], we focus our analysis on the period af-102 ter 1958.
+reliability of the data sets before the 1950s is still a subject of controversy [Krueger et al., 2013], we focus our analysis on the period after 1958.
 The paper is organized as follows.
-In section 2, the data sets and methods used are 103 briefly introduced.
+In section 2, the data sets and methods used are briefly introduced.
 Section 3 presents the observed and simulated dynamic changes of the WBCs.
-104 The physical mechanism responsible for these changes is investigated in section 4.
-Discus-105 sion and conclusions are given in sections 5 and 6, respectively.
-106
+The physical mechanism responsible for these changes is investigated in section 4.
+Discussion and conclusions are given in sections 5 and 6, respectively.

-107 2 Data and Methodology
+2. Data and Methodology

 All the data sets used in this paper are listed in Table 1.
-The reconstructed SST from the Hadley Centre Global Sea Ice and Sea Surface Temperature v1 (HadISST1, 1870-2013) [Rayner et al., 2003] is used to compute the SST indices of individual WBCs.
-Besides, the time series of near surface temperature from the HadCRUT4 (1850-2013) [Morice et al., 2012] is utilized to represent the signal of global warming.
+The reconstructed SST from the Hadley Centre Global Sea Ice and Sea Surface Temperature v1 (HadISST1, 1870-2013) [Rayner et al., 2003] is used to